jzhugithub/object_detection/README.md

 **Note**:
 1. OpenCV with ffmpeg is needed.
 2. Some parameters need to modify, you can find them all in DetectVideo class.

+## create_tf_record.py

+Some parameters need to modify, you can find them at the head of file which labeled as `# modify`.